How Much Traffic Is From Organic Search: (Updated for 2026)

 • Position 10 – 7.95%

 In SEO and Internet Marketing, everyone’s fighting for the number one search result spot for as many relevant keywords as possible.
 The reason is apparent because that position gets the most traffic.
-But have you ever considered the impact of what being in that first spot has on your business?
+But have you ever considered the impact that being in that first spot has on your business?
 And what could changing from the number one spot to somewhere else on the first page mean for your bottom line?

 Click-through vs. Conversion Rates